bignerdranch/AndroidCourseResources/errata/errata_1_1.md

         new TrueFalse(R.string.question_mideast, false),
         new TrueFalse(R.string.question_africa, false) <-- comma needed at end of this line new TrueFalse(R.string.question_americas, true),
-        new TrueFalse(R.string.question_asia, true),
+        new TrueFalse(R.string.question_asia, true), <-- extra trailing comma has no effect };
-    };

 The extra trailing comma is not required, but we typically include it because it makes adding new items later easier.

-### Page 51

-Same error as Page 37, though text is striked out in the code example here.

 ### Page 45